ussaka/New-DMPS-software/README.md

 - GUI
 - Service mode as described above

-PLAN
+**PLAN**
-- Git
+- Everything should go to Git
-- Pasi's previous scripts are used
+- Pasi's previous scripts are used (these are alredy given to Kasperi)
 - Programmers: Hannu, Pasi, Kasperi,...(Pekka?)
 - Pasi supervises Kasperi with the programming
 - Hannu supervises Kasperi with hardware

-SCHEDULE
+**HOW TO START WITH PYTHON**
+- Separate Python environment (how to do?)
+- Measurement mode, service mode, configuration mode

+**SCHEDULE**
 - Let's start at week 21
+- Short meetings every week
 - Summer holidays around mid summer and in July.
 Project should be in a good progress before that.